SIP Trunking Solutions

-Shared SIP trunking is when more than one office shares SIP trunking services through one account.
-The benefits are many, and start with the customers ability to plan for peak concurrent call utilization across the enterprise, versus on a location by location basis.
+SIP Trunking solutions offers many benefits, starting with the customer's ability to plan for peak concurrent call utilization across the enterprise versus on a location by location basis.
 Most of the time this will result in immediate cost savings, as well as a more flexible and scalable solution for the customer.

 Provide your customer with one or many SIP trunk groups, and any number of pre-paid call paths.
 Also, offer them the ability to “burst” up to ten (10) additional call paths on-demand for a slight surcharge.

-In many cases, your customers can make due with 20% less (or more) lines if they could be shared across the enterprise.
-So instead of 30 lines, they may only need 24 lines (30 x .8 = 24).
+In many cases, your customers can operate with 20% less (or more) lines if they could be shared across the enterprise.
 Not only is that an immediate cost savings, but there are call routing and business continuity benefits included with the service.